You are here

 - Change in timeline

-- All state and LEA Report Cards must be published by December 31st based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.
+- All state and LEA Report Cards must be published each school year based on data from the previous school year, beginning with 2017-18 data, with exception of per-pupil expenditures, which will be not be reported until 12/31/18.
+For example, by the end of the 2017-2018 school year, all report cards must be published based on data from 2016-2017.

-For more information on the Federal Reporting Under ESSA, contact Nazanin Mohajeri-Nelson, director of the Office of Data, Program Evaluation, and Reporting, at 303-866-6205 or firstname.lastname@example.org.
+For more information on the Federal Reporting Under ESSA, contact Nazanin Mohajeri-Nelson, director of the Office of ESEA Programs, at 303-866-6205 or firstname.lastname@example.org.